History of pseudoscience: 21st century

-At the beginning of the 21st century, a variety of pseudo scientific theories remain popular and new ones continue to crop up.
+At the beginning of the 21st century, a variety of pseudoscientific theories remain popular and new ones continue to crop up.

-The Flat Earth is the idea that is believed to have existed for thousands of years but studies show this is a relative new one starting up in the 1990s when the internet was starting up allowing such ideas to spread much quicker.
+The Flat Earth is the idea that the Earth is flat.
+It is believed to have existed for thousands of years, but studies show this is a relatively new theory that begun in the 1990s when the internet starting up allowed such ideas to spread much quicker.

 Creationism, in the form of Intelligent Design, suffered a major legal defeat in the Kitzmiller v.
 Dover Area School District trial.
 Judge John E. Jones III ruled that Intelligent Design is inseparable from Creationism, and its teaching in public schools violates the Establishment Clause of the First Amendment.
 The trial sparked much interest, and was the subject of several documentaries including the award-winning NOVA production Judgment Day: Intelligent Design on Trial (2007).

 The pseudoscientific idea that vaccines cause autism originated in the 1990s, but became prominent in the media during the first decade of the 21st century.
 Despite a broad scientific consensus against the idea that there is a link between vaccination and autism, several celebrities have joined the debate.
 Most notable of these is Jenny McCarthy, whose son has autism.

 In February 2009, surgeon Andrew Wakefield, who published the original research supposedly indicating a link between vaccines and autism, was reported to have fixed the data by The Sunday Times.
 A hearing by the General Medical Council began in March 2007, examining charges of professional misconduct.
 On 24 May 2010, he was struck off the United Kingdom medical register, effectively banning him from practicing medicine in Britain.

 The most notable development in the ancient astronauts genre was the opening of Erich von Däniken's Mystery Park in 2003.
 While the park had a good first year, the number of visitors was much lower than the expected 500,000 a year.
 This caused financial difficulties, which led to the closure of the park in 2006.